Sterols: 1. Cholesterol and Cholesterol Esters

 Because of the mechanism of synthesis (see below), plasma cholesterol esters tend to contain relatively high proportions of the polyunsaturated components typical of phosphatidylcholine (Table 1).
 Arachidonic and "adrenic” (22:4(n-6)) acids can be abundant in cholesterol esters from the adrenal gland.

 Cholesterol esterification in plasma occurs by a very different mechanism.
 In the high-density lipoproteins (HDL), cholesterol esters are synthesised largely by transfer of C18 fatty acids (18:1 and 18:2) to cholesterol from position sn-2 of phosphatidylcholine (‘lecithin’) catalysed by the enzyme lecithin:cholesterol acyl transferase (LCAT); the other product is 1‑acyl-lysophosphatidylcholine (see our web page on lipoproteins).
 The reaction occurs in several steps with first apoprotein A1 in the HDL acting to concentrate the lipid substrate near LCAT and present it in the optimal conformation, while at the same time, it opens a lid on the enzyme that activates it by exposing the site of transesterification.
-Then, cleavage of the sn-2 ester bond of phosphatidylcholine occurs via the phospholipase activity of LCAT with release of a fatty acyl moiety, which is transacylated to the sulfur atom of a cysteine residue forming a thioester and ultimately is donated to the 3β‑hydroxyl group of cholesterol to form the cholesterol ester.
-Some LCAT activity has been detected in apolipoprotein B100-containing particles (β-LCAT activity as opposed to α-LCAT with HDL).
+Then, cleavage of the sn-2 ester bond of phosphatidylcholine occurs via LCAT acting as a phospholipase to release of fatty acyl moiety, which is transacylated to the sulfur atom of a cysteine residue forming a thioester and ultimately is donated to the 3β‑hydroxyl group of cholesterol to form the cholesterol ester.
+Some LCAT has been detected in apolipoprotein B100-containing particles (β-LCAT as opposed to α‑LCAT with HDL).

 It has been established that human LCAT is a relatively small glycoprotein with a polypeptide mass of 49 kDa, increased to about 60 kDa by four N‑glycosylation and two O-glycosylation moieties.
 Most of the enzyme is produced in the liver and circulates in blood while bound reversibly to HDL, where it is activated by the main protein component of HDL, apolipoprotein A1.
 As cholesterol esters accumulate in the lipoprotein core, cholesterol is removed from its surface thus promoting the flow of cholesterol from cell membranes into HDL.
 This in turn leads to morphological changes in HDL, which grow and become spherical.
 Subsequently, cholesterol esters are transferred to the other lipoprotein fractions LDL and VLDL, a reaction catalysed by cholesterol ester transfer protein.
 This process promotes the efflux of cholesterol from peripheral tissues (‘reverse cholesterol transport’), including macrophages in the arterial wall, for subsequent delivery to the liver.
 LCAT is believed to be the main driving force behind this process, and it is of great importance for cholesterol homeostasis and a suggested target for therapeutic intervention against cardiovascular and other diseases.